Keeping active during COVID-19

 Exercise for older children and young people

-• Sport England has launched a Stay In, Work Out campaign that young people and adults can follow on social media to stay motivated.
+- Sport England has launched a Stay In, Work Out campaign that young people and adults can follow on social media to stay motivated.
+Find out more information on the Stay In, Work Out campaign on the Sport England website.